Browse by Medical Category

 DuBois CM, Millstein RA, Celano CM, Wexler DJ, Huffman JC.
 Feasibility and acceptability of a positive psychological intervention for patients with type 2 diabetes.
-Prim Care Compansion CNS Disord.
+Prim Care Companion CNS Disord.
 2016, in press.

-Nikrahan GR, Suarez L, Asgari K, Beach SR, Celano CM, Kalntari M, Abedi MR, Etesampour A, Abbas R, JC H. Positive psychology interventions for patients with heart disease: a preliminary randomized trial.
+Nikrahan GR, Suarez L, Asgari K, Beach SR, Celano CM, Kalantari M, Abedi MR, Etesampour A, Abbas R, Huffman JC.
+Positive Psychology Interventions for Patients With Heart Disease: A Preliminary Randomized Trial.
 Psychosomatics.
-2016, in press.
+2016;57(4):348-358.

 Soule MC, Beale EE, Suarez L, Beach SR, Mastromauro CA, Celano CM, Moore SV, Huffman JC.
 Understanding motivations to participate in an observational research study: Why do patients enroll?
 Soc Work Health Care.
 2016;55(3):231-246.